George-Lab/Age-Verification/README.md

 # For Chromium based browsers only

 Disables age verification with VK.com account on pornhub.com in Russian Federation \
 This extension is not available on Chrome Web Store, but it can be installed manually.
-Go to your browser's extension manager, turn "developer mode" on and chose "Load unpacked" option then specify folder with extension.
+Go to your browser's extension manager, turn "developer mode" on and chose "Load unpacked" option then specify folder with extension

 ![age-verificaton-wrapper](image.png)